 How to Make Sourdough Discard Pizza Dough

 1. Begin by activating the yeast using warm water and sugar.
 Make sure the water is warm, around 105-110 degrees (You can use a food thermometer to easily check the temperature).
 Cold water will not activate the yeast!
-In a small bowl, combine warm water, one packet of yeast, and 1 tbsp sugar.
+In a small bowl, combine warm water, one packet of yeast, and 1 tablespoon sugar.
 Let the yeast mixture sit for few minutes to bloom.

-2. Prepare remaining ingredients: In the bowl of a stand mixer fitted with a dough hook attachment or a large mixing bowl, combine the flour, salt, and remaining 2 tbsp of sugar.
+2. Prepare remaining ingredients: In the bowl of a stand mixer fitted with a dough hook attachment or a large mixing bowl, combine the flour, salt, and remaining 2 tablespoon of sugar.
 Add the oil, sourdough discard, and bloomed yeast and water mixture.

 3. Turn the mixer on low and begin to mix all the ingredients together until a dough ball forms and is smooth and glossy, about 5 minutes.